 STEP 5: Watch the Clock

 I had about an hour for every group, so I had to make sure I moved quickly.
-I would give them only a few mins to draw, but as we kept going and things tend to get more ‘complex’ I would allow for a little more time.
-Usually if one kid ‘finishes’ I would stop the round right there and announce it.
+I would give them only a few minutes to draw, but as we kept going and things tend to get more ‘complex’ I would allow for a little more time.
+Usually if someone ‘finishes’ I would stop the round right there, tape/magnet their drawing up, and announce it.
 This typically sends everyone into a mad rush to get theirs done “in time.”
 I would let them keep drawing as I would collect all the sketches.
-If you have anyone helping you, you can start collecting and have them fed to you to start taping up, or have one person taping, another collecting, etc. In any case, don’t give them too much time to overthink, overdraw, or do their drawing over.
+If you have anyone helping you, you can start collecting and have them fed to you to start taping up, or have one person taping, another collecting, etc. In any case, don’t give the audience too much time to overthink, overdraw, or do their drawing over.

-After collecting your drawings, begin to tape them to a wall in rows and columns.
+After collecting your drawings, begin to tape/magnet them to a wall in rows and columns.

 STEP 7: The Mass Extinction

-Give them a few seconds to look at everyone’s drawings, as they always have fun seeing what other people came up with.
-Here you can say what you’d like about variation or genes etc. and then give some reason for them to go extinct (something generic is best like “The swamp they were in has dried up over time”).
+Give everyone a few seconds to look at everyone else’s drawings, as it’s always have fun seeing what other people came up with.
+Here you can pause for a bit and say what you’d like about variation or genes or environmental factors, and then give some reason for the lifeforms to go extinct (something generic is best like “The swamp they were in has dried up over time”).
 Pull off most of the drawings from the wall.
-You’ll probably get a lot of cries of anguish and pleading, but don ‘t stop for anything!
-Now I generally would leave maybe 3 or 4 left, but if time was short of the group seemed very indecisive I would only leave 2.
-I would be pulling essentially at random, but I would also go for drawings I thought would be better at illustrating the point than others,(for instance I would avoid the more abstract drawings because I knew people would have a hard time copying it.
-I did try it once however, and the results were very interesting, but everyone was more or less confused so its up to you) or if I noticed a kid was getting really worked up over their creature getting eliminated over and over again I would at least push it into the first “round” of eliminations.
+You’ll probably get a lot of cries of anguish and pleading, but don‘t stop for anything!
+Now I generally would leave maybe 3 or 4 left, but if time was short or the group seemed very indecisive I would only leave 2.
+I would essentially be pulling drawings down at random, but I would also go for drawings I thought would be better at illustrating my final point than others (whatever that may be).
+For instance, I would avoid the more abstract drawings because I knew people would have a hard time copying it.
+Bold, clear drawings tend to work best.
+I would also removed anything that went “too far” from the vague rules I had established.
+So any pop-culture references, high-tech machinery, or wild deviations etc. would be the first to go.

 STEP 8: File Them Away!